-You can't get better health & performance than when electrolytes work properly!
+Get better health & performance when electrolytes work properly!

 Did you know?
 Electrolytes are involved in every physiological process in the horse's body.
 They conduct electricity and manage all bodily fluids, among other things.
 All bodily functions depend on conductivity of fluids in and around cells, and since an adult horse's body is composed of roughly 70% water, the horse's body is mostly fluids.

 Good health, however, not only depends on electrolyte levels but also on electrolyte activity, on those electrolytes working properly to maintain optimum electrolyte balance in the body to make sure all that water is more than just wet.